weynandk/info_threefold/src/docs/collaboration/freeflow_collaboration/circles_remuneration.md

 ![](images/money.png)

 There are 3 ways how people can be remuneration for effort done in our P2P circular economy.
-You can only fit in 1 category at the same time.

 ## Matchmaker (business development)